 Abuse of superior bargaining position

-The JFTC has of late been proactively taking action against anticompetitive conduct deemed as abuse of superior bargaining position, in particular against activities of platform operators, including Amazon and Rakuten.
-The relationship between franchisor and franchisee has also been getting attention from the JFTC in terms of abusive conducts by franchisors.
+The JFTC has of late been proactively taking action against anticompetitive conduct deemed as abuse of superior bargaining position, in particular against the activities of platform operators, including Rakuten.
+The relationship between franchisor and franchisee has also been getting attention from the JFTC in terms of abusive conduct by franchisors.

 When a company, by making use of its superior bargaining position over another party, establishes trade terms and conditions that are disadvantageous to the other party in light of normal business practices, it may be deemed to be committing an abuse of superior bargaining position.

-- the degree of dependence by Company B on transactions with Company A;
+- the degree of dependence of Company B on transactions with Company A;

 - the position of Company A in the market;

 - the possibility of Company B changing its business counterpart; and

 - other facts that show Company B needs to carry out transactions with Company A.